kryan17/kryan17.github.io/Characters/251368SydneyHilton.md

 __If asked why you sent cat clothes to Ginger, if you're INNOCENT say:__

-<p> Well, it sounds illy but Gregory’s outfits were just baby clothes so when I heard Gray and Ginger got engaged, I though maybe she could use them.
+<p> Well, it sounds silly but Gregory’s outfits were just baby clothes so when I heard Gray and Ginger got engaged, I though maybe she could use them.
 Call it a peace offering.
 She didn’t seem that pleased though.
 I don’t know why.
 His blue silk pajamas were to die for!  </p>

 __If asked why you sent cat clothes to Ginger, if you're GUILTY say:__